-There is approximately 7,000km of road in the ERBD.
-Of these 2% are classed as Motorway, 6% as Primary Routes, 3% are classed as National Secondary Routes or A Roads, and 25% are classed as Regional or B Roads.
-The remaining road infrastructure within the ERBD is comprised of minor roads and unclassified urban roads.
+There are an estimated 12,800km of road in the NWIRBD.
+Of these 4.1% are classed as either National Primary or Primary Routes, 3.3% are classed as National Secondary Routes or A Roads and

+16.4% as classed as Regional or B Roads.
+The remaining road infrastructure within the NWIRBD is comprised of minor roads and unclassified urban roads.
+In addition, there are 227km of existing rail infrastructure, of which some 45km are in active use.